Amazon.com Inc. (AMZN) Shares Down Despite Recent Market Volatility

-Amazon.com Inc. (NASDAQ: AMZN)’s stock price has decreased by -0.97 compared to its previous closing price of 98.15.
-Nevertheless, the company has seen a loss of -0.42% in its stock price over the last five trading days.
-The Wall Street Journal reported 15 hours ago that Amazon Corporate Workers Face Pay Reduction After Shares Slip
+Amazon.com Inc. (NASDAQ: AMZN)’s stock price has decreased by -2.42 compared to its previous closing price of 95.82.
+Despite this, the company has experienced a -4.74% fall in its stock price over the last five trading sessions.
+The Wall Street Journal reported 16 hours ago that Amazon Expands Same-Day Delivery, With Fees, While Battling Slow Growth

-compared to its average ratio and a 36-month beta value of 1.24.
-Analysts have mixed views on the stock, with 42 analysts rating it as a “buy,” 8 as “overweight,” 4 as “hold,” and 1 as “sell.”
+The 36-month beta value for AMZN is also noteworthy at 1.25.
+There are mixed opinions on the stock, with 42 analysts rating it as a “buy,” 8 rating it as “overweight,” 4 rating it as “hold,” and 1 rating it as “sell.”

 Sponsored

-The average price point forecasted by analysts for Amazon.com Inc. (AMZN) is $133.02, which is $38.55 above the current market price.
-The public float for AMZN is 9.25B, and currently, short sellers hold a 0.76% ratio of that float.
-The average trading volume of AMZN on February 21, 2023 was 75.86M shares.
+The average price estimated by analysts for AMZN is $133.02, which is $40.14 above than the current price.
+The public float for AMZN is 9.25B, and at present, short sellers hold a 0.76% of that float.
+The average trading volume of AMZN on February 27, 2023 was 74.87M shares.

-AMZN stock saw an increase of -0.42% in the past week, with a monthly gain of 3.76% and a quarterly increase of 0.08%.
-The volatility ratio for the week is 2.82%, and the volatility levels for the last 30 days are 3.57% for Amazon.com Inc. (AMZN).
-The simple moving average for the last 20 days is -3.46% for AMZN stock, with a simple moving average of -11.74% for the last 200 days.
+AMZN stock saw a decrease of -4.74% in the past week, with a monthly decline of -3.79% and a quarterly a decrease of 0.32%.
+The volatility ratio for the week is 2.21%, and the volatility levels for the last 30 days are 3.27% for Amazon.com Inc. (AMZN).
+The simple moving average for the last 20 days is -6.91% for AMZN stock, with a simple moving average of -14.72% for the last 200 days.

 Analysts’ Opinion of AMZN